MaterializeThoughts/fi7note-privacy/index.md

 ## 9. Your rights and choices

 Depending on your jurisdiction, you may have rights to access, correction, deletion, or objection regarding personal data we process.
-Because Fi7Note is largely local-first, many controls are directly available on your device (clear data/uninstall).
+Because Fi7Note is largely local-first, many controls are directly available on your device (for example, clear data or uninstall).

 For requests regarding server-side or email data, contact us.